-- Low Voltage – the most common type seen in newer systems;
+- Low Voltage: the most common type seen in newer systems;

-- Line Voltage – seen with electric baseboard heating and older systems;
+- Line Voltage: seen with electric baseboard heating and older systems;

-- Millivolt – often used in direct vent furnaces and mobile home systems;
+- Millivolt: often used in direct vent furnaces and mobile home systems;

 When this happens, the furnace can overheat, shutting down the burners.
 The heater will still continue to kick on, but without burners to heat the air before it moves into the ductwork, your furnace will blow cold air.

 The Pilot Light Is Out

-Reaching Out to a Furnace Repair Company
+Reaching Out To An HVAC Repair Company

 Schedule Furnace Repair for Your Garner Home Today